Amb (princely state): History

-In 1854, the British frontier officer General James Abbott postulated that Aornos was located on the Mahaban range, south of modern Buner District.
-In 1839, he proposed to recognise Embolina, as had Ranjit Singh's mercenary General Claude Auguste Court, as the village of Amb situated on the right bank of the Indus eight miles east of Mahaban.
-This became the location from which it is thought that the Nawabs of Amb took their title in later years.

-Descent and ruling dynasty

-The Tanoli describe themselves as Pashtuns from the Ghazni area, or as Barlas Turks.
 The Tanoli submitted to British colonial rule in the 1840s.

 Nawab Khan Tanoli

 Mir Nawab Khan Tanoli was the ruler of The Tanawal valley and the Chief of the Hazara region from circa 1810 until he died in 1818.
 During his rule, he faced many attacks from the Sikh Empire and Durrani Empire, resulting in a significant loss of territory.
 He was 26 years old, when he was assassinated by Azim Khan on October 13, 1818 in the Stratagem of Peshawar.

 The main reason for the war is that Mir Nawab Khan defied Durrani and the other main reason was that, when Azim Khan's mother was traveling to Kashmir via Tanwal, Nawab Khan's soldier collected the taxes from her.
 Azim Khan then traveled through Tanwal and then Nawab Khan's soldiers collected taxes through Azim Khan as well.
 After Azim Khan took the complaint to the Afghan court, the Afghan Ruler of that time immediately sent his army.

 Nawab Khan Tanoli's sons, Painda Khan and Maddad Khan began the series of rebellion against the Sikhs and Durrani, which continued throughout his lifetime.